HuoSen/wido_ddns/README.md

 ================
 # _Project_

-_Description: This library brings DDNS service from Changeip to WiDo.
+This library brings DDNS service from Changeip to WiDo.
 It is a port of the old DDNS library that was not maintained anymore.

 ## Project Setup